pandammonium/blipper-widget/readme.txt

 = About Blipfoto =

-[Blipfoto](https://www.blipfoto.com/) is a photo journal service, allowing users to post one photo a day along with descriptive text and tags; this constitutes a blip.
-Users may comment on, star or favourite other users' blips.
+[Blipfoto](https://www.blipfoto.com/) is a photo journal service.
+It allows the user to post one photo a day along with descriptive text and tags; this constitutes a blip.
+The users may comment on other users' blips, depending in the user's settings, and award a star or heart to other users' blips.

 = Additional requirements =